adokky/zero-json/readme.md

 ## Differences from `kotlinx-serialization-json`

-* The input JSON string must be *fully* loaded into memory before decoding.
-The library is not suitable for deserializing large JSON files.
-This limitation is irrelevant for:
+* The input JSON string must be fully loaded into memory before decoding.
+This library is not suitable for deserializing large JSON files.
+However, this limitation is irrelevant for:
-  * typical REST API (request/response size is limited anyway)
+    * Typical REST APIs, where request and response sizes are limited
-  * non-blocking setups, as all existing serializers are blocking and share the same requirement of having the complete data in memory prior to processing.
+    * Non-blocking setups, since all existing serializers are blocking and share the same requirement of having complete data in memory before processing
 * No [array polymorphism](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-builder/use-array-polymorphism.html)
 * Option to serialize structured map keys as escaped strings.
 * [External][external-ser] serializers and [partial][partial-ser] custom serializers are not supported because of the [bug][descriptor-bug].
 * Duplicate JSON object keys are not allowed
 * On JS: no `dynamic` (de)serialization
-* On JVM: no support of `InputStream`/`OutputStream`.
-Pretty much all IO libraries and frameworks gives you access to underlying array/buffer abstraction.
-Try wrap them first - this is intended way to use this library.
-If you really need `OutputStream` and `InputStream`, you can wrap `ArrayBuffer` and implement both of them.
-It is recommended to use original `kotlinx-serialization-json` for any kind of stream workload.
+* On JVM: There is no support for `InputStream`/`OutputStream`.
+Nearly all I/O libraries and frameworks provide access to underlying array or buffer abstractions.
+Wrapping these is the intended way to use this library.
+If you absolutely require `InputStream` or `OutputStream` functionality, you can wrap them around an `ArrayBuffer`.
+However, for any streaming workload, we recommend using the original `kotlinx-serialization-json` instead.

   [external-ser]: https://github.com/Kotlin/kotlinx.serialization/blob/master/docs/serializers.md#deriving-external-serializer-for-another-kotlin-class-experimental